DataDog/chaos-controller/docs/installation.md

 ```

 ### DNS resolution
 As part of a DNS disruption any requests that do not match the attacked hostname are forwarded to the upstream DNS server.
-By default the controller uses the Google Public DNS at 8.8.8.8.
+By default the controller uses Google Public DNS at 8.8.8.8.

-You can change the preferred DNS by setting the following flag:
+You can change this by setting the following flag:

 ```
 --injector-dns-disruption-dns-server <dns-server-ip>